octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ## Refactoring the OpenRaffle entrypoint
-The OpenRaffle expects a new input: the number hash, that should be saved into the storage.
+The OpenRaffle entrypoint expects a new input: the number hash, that should be saved into the storage.
 Both the storage and entrypoint have to be modified.
 The method is very similar to what has been done before: